salesforce/lwc-rfcs/text/0000-light-dom.md

 ### `LightningElement.shadow`

-Toggle between light DOM and shadow DOM is done via a new `shadowDOM` static property on the `LightningElement` constructor.
+Toggle between light DOM and shadow DOM is done via a new `shadow` static property on the `LightningElement` constructor.
 This accepts a `boolean` value and is `true` by default.
 When set to `true`, the LightningElement creates a shadow root on the host element and renders the component content in the shadow root.
 When set to `false` the component renders its content directly in the host element light DOM.

 ```js
 import { LightningElement } from "lwc";